Are there vampires in the Bible?

 Then there’s the whole blood thing that Jason brought up.
 Dracula drinks blood; Jesus doesn’t drink blood.
 I’m not sure how this is a positive comparison.

-The Main Difference between Jesus and the Vampire
+The Main Difference between Jesus and a Vampire

 This is actually the essential difference between the vampire and Jesus.
 Jesus gives his innocent blood for the sake of the guilty; the vampire is guilty of taking innocent blood for his own sake.